Trow-Registry/trow/docs/COMPARISON.md

  - Public registries such as Docker Hub and Quay.io
  - Cloud Provider registries such as GCR, ECR, ACR etc.
  - Self-hosted registries such as Docker Distribution and Harbor.
- - Generic software artifact solutions that have added support for container images such as Nexus and Artifactory.

 Trow is very much in the self-hosted registry bucket, but has a different focus to the other solutions.
 Notably, it is expected that Trow would be used alongside one or more of the other